Scientific Name

 Light: Like all Agaves, this plant requires full sun to partial shade.
 If growing A. parrasana indoors, choose a bright, sunny window with as much sun as possible.
 From spring to fall, it loves going outside.

-Soil: A. parrasana will tolerate most soils if they have good drainage, but its preference is sandy or rocky soil.
+Soil: A. parrasana tolerates most soils with good drainage, but it prefers sandy or rocky soil.

 Hardiness: During the growing season, it likes warm temperatures, while in winter, when resting, this succulent enjoys cooler temperatures.
 A. parrasana can withstand temperatures as low as 10 to 50 °F (-12.2 to 10 °C), USDA hardiness zones 8a to 11b.